Code-Institute-Submissions/riddle-2/README.md

 ##### Different screen sizes:
    I used  **Chrome development tool** to testing my quiz game responsible  in smaller screen and in large screen.

-   - The quiz is responsive and works best on both large middle and small screen.
+   - The quiz is quite responsive and works best on both large middle and small screen.
    - The look and feel remains the same in different sizes

+###### website background image is not responsive

 ### Deployment
 This project was deployed on Heroku